Cheating

 • Sharing private course materials with other students

-Follow your professor and school’s policies to a “T” to avoid any misunderstandings.
+Follow your professor and school’s policies to a T to avoid any misunderstandings.
 And if you’re unsure about whether you’re allowed to do something, ask your professor.
+Unless you have their express permission, it’s best not to risk it.

 How Can My Professor Tell It Was Me?

 There are all sorts of ways that professors can monitor their students to catch them cheating.
 If you’re posting course materials to anonymous chat boards, it might be a bit more difficult for the school to find out who did it.
 But that doesn’t mean they won’t find a way.
+Here are a couple of ways that you might get caught sharing your professor’s course materials:

 • Other students: The most common way to get caught sharing your professor’s course materials is to be ratted out by a fellow student.